thejasonvu/skill-challenge/README.md

 4) Bonus: Sort fields using a lambda expressions so that the order is in reverse of the order in #3.

 5) Bonus 2: change the "visible" field in "fields.json" to false for the second field.
-Filter out that field so it doesn't display in the console (hint: use build in functions for filtering (Linq/System.Linq))
+Filter out that field so it doesn't display in the console (hint: use functions for filtering eg. Linq/System.Linq)

 Html/Javascript